Four things to know about Hasaacas Ladies' star Evelyn Badu

 • Hasaacas Ladies qualifiers for CAFWL semis

-Hasaacas Ladies FC forward, Evelyn Badu, has been a revelation at the ongoing CAF Women's Champions League(CAFWCL) in Egypt.
+Hasaacas Ladies FC forward Evelyn Badu has been a revelation at Egypt's ongoing CAF Women's Champions League(CAFWCL).

 The 19-year-old has been the talking point after Hasaacas' brilliant start at the tournament.

-The 'Doo' girls have already booked a spot in the semis with two wins in the group stage, victories that can not be talked about without Badu getting a mention.
+The 'Doo' girls have already booked a spot in the semis with two wins in the group stage, victories that can't be discussed without Badu being mentioned.

 Top scorer of the tournament